Working Papers

 : Simulation Methods for Legislative Redistricting

-This R package enables researchers to sample redistricting plans from a
+Enables researchers to sample redistricting plans from a pre-specified

-pre-specified target distribution using Sequential Monte Carlo and Markov Chain
+target distribution using Sequential Monte Carlo and Markov Chain Monte Carlo

-Monte Carlo algorithms.
-The package supports various constraints in the
+algorithms.
+The package allows for the implementation of various constraints

-redistricting process, such as geographic compactness and population parity
+in the redistricting process such as geographic compactness and population

-requirements.
-Tools for analysis, including computation of various summary
+parity requirements.
+Tools for analysis such as computation of various summary

 redistmetrics